raibisch/FeelTech-FY3200S-Control-Panel-Library-for-Linux/README.md

 after the last line containing a command (commands must always begin on the first line of the script).

-(FY3200S is the Linux executable for this program.)
+(the file 'FY3200S' is the Linux executable for this program.)